-Setting up the buffer pools is absolutely critical to performance.
-By default, DB2 provides a single small (250) pages) buffer pool named IBMDEFAULTBP.
+Setting up the buffer pools is critical to performance.
+By default, DB2 provides a single, small (250 page) buffer pool named IBMDEFAULTBP.
 You should create a separate buffer pool for each tablespace.
 The database snapshot should be reviewed to check the "buffer pool physical read" values.
 The buffer pool should be large enough that a snapshot of a map redraw results in a small number of physical reads.